sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ### Working on Manager backend services or UI

-See our guide for [[Working on Manager|Developer Guide: Working on Manager]], this helps you create Run/Debug Configurations in an IDE.
+Read the [[Developer Guide: Working on Manager with an IDE]], this helps you create Run/Debug Configurations in an IDE.

 ## Testing